North Island St.Bernard Assn.Inc

 8.2 Each AGM of the Association must be held at a time and place decided by the Committee.

-8.3 Members must be given at least fourteen (14) days notice in writing of the AGM and must be provided with the President's Annual Report and financial statements prior to the commencement of the meeting.
+8.3 Members must be given at least fourteen (14) days notice in writing of the AGM and must be provided with the President's Annual Report and financial statements prior the commencement of the meeting.

 8.4 The business of the meeting will be to: